 The symptoms of cervical cancer aren't always obvious and it may not cause any symptoms at all until it has reached an advanced stage.
-This is why it's very important for you to attend your screening appointments for a Pap test.
+This is why it's very important for you to attend your screening appointments for a Cervical Screening Test.

 Bleeding at any other time, other than your expected monthly period, is also considered to be unusual.